Supracompetitive Pricing Under AI Monoculture: Literature Review

 {\bf LLM-based pricing and strategic behavior.} Recent work examines LLM behavior in economic settings. \citet{fish2024algorithmic} provide the first evidence that LLM-based pricing agents converge to supra-competitive prices, with GPT-4 reaching collusive outcomes within 100 periods compared to hundreds of thousands for Q-learning. \citet{wu2024shall} corroborate this finding in Bertrand competition simulations, showing that LLMs collude within 400 rounds without explicit instructions to coordinate and form price agreements within 30 rounds when communication is permitted. \citet{robinson2025framing} find that contextual framing strongly affects LLM cooperation: real-world business scenarios yield 98\% cooperation rates, compared with 37\% for abstract framings.
-This suggests LLMs deployed for actual pricing may naturally reach collusive outcomes. \citet{chen2024manager} show that LLMs exhibit human-like behavioral biases in operations management decisions, including framing effects and probability weighting.
-Our paper provides the first theoretical framework explaining why LLM-based pricing leads to collusion, identifying two mechanisms: shared latent preferences from concentrated LLM markets, and data aggregation during retraining that creates self-reinforcing feedback loops driving prices upward.
+This suggests that LLMs deployed for actual pricing may naturally lead to collusive outcomes. \citet{keppo2026fragility} show that LLM collusion is fragile under agent heterogeneity: differences in patience, data access, number of competitors, and cross-algorithm diversity all reduce supra-competitive pricing, though model-size differences alone do not break collusion.
+To our knowledge, our paper is the first theoretical framework to analyze how a shared AI model's pricing propensity, as exemplified by the concentrated LLM market, can produce supracompetitive pricing through the interaction of correlated recommendations and performance-driven model updating.

-{\bf Algorithmic monoculture and shared infrastructure.} \citet{kleinberg2021algorithmic} formalize algorithmic monoculture risks, showing that widespread adoption of identical algorithms can reduce decision quality by causing all sellers to miss the same opportunities. \citet{bommasani2022picking} demonstrate that sharing model components leads to outcome homogenization: individuals rejected by one decision-maker face rejection everywhere, creating systemic exclusion. \citet{black2022model} show that model multiplicity, the existence of equally accurate models with different predictions, naturally provides diversity across decision-makers, but monoculture eliminates this protective heterogeneity.
-Our work shows that monoculture in LLM-based pricing creates acute collusion risks.
-The shared latent preference in our model captures how common pretraining and concentrated LLM markets create correlated recommendations across independent sellers.
-Unlike traditional monoculture concerns about decision quality, we demonstrate that monoculture directly enables supra-competitive outcomes.
-LLM retraining with shared data further amplifies collusive tendencies over time.